 The Outstanding Award is designed to be challenging and will require your time and commitment.
 You will need to be prepared to spend time preparing your presentation during which you must provide detailed and specific evidence of your skills development.

 Outstanding Award Presentations take place in December, March and the summer so there is plenty of time to work your way through the Bristol PLUS Award and then register for the Outstanding Award.
+Please note that all Outstanding Award applications must be submitted by 15 May 2015.

 My introductory talk isn't for a while, can I started with the application form?